Portfolio-Based Assessments

 The timeline below is intended for a gradual progression to full implementation.

-All teacher candidates who are required to present Maryland certification assessments may present the edTPA, PPAT, or the Praxis Principles of Learning and Teaching to meet the pedagogical assessment certification requirement.
+A pedagogy assessment is required for certain teaching areas for those candidates enrolled in a Maryland teacher preparation program.
+During this period, applicants may present the edTPA, PPAT, or the Praxis Principles of Learning and Teaching (PLT) to meet the pedagogy assessment requirement.

-Those areas that do not require a Praxis Principles of Learning and Teaching assessment are not required to submit a pedagogical assessment during this period.
-Those areas are American Sign Language, Art, Blind/Visually Impaired, Dance, ESOL, Environmental Education, Health, Music, Physical Education, and Special Education.
+Those areas that do not require a Praxis Principles of Learning and Teaching assessment are not required to submit a pedagogy assessment during this period.
+Those areas are American Sign Language, Art, Blind/Visually Impaired, Dance, ESOL, Environmental Education, Health, Music, Physical Education, World Languages, and Special Education.

 No passing score is required for the edTPA and PPAT but it must be nationally scored.
-If submitting the Praxis PLT, the established passing score must be submitted.
+If submitting the Praxis PLT as the pedagogy assessment, the established passing score must be submitted.

 July 1, 2025

-The following teacher candidates applying for initial professional certification are required to submit the edTPA or PPAT:
+The following teacher candidates applying for initial professional licensure are required to submit a passing score on the edTPA or PPAT:

-• Individuals who complete a Maryland-approved alternative or traditional educator preparation program
+• Individuals who complete a Maryland-approved educator preparation program

 • Individuals who graduate from an educator preparation program in another state

-• Individual who hold an out-of-state professional certificate
+• Individuals who hold an out-of-state professional certificate/license

 Resources